 For more details:

 Louise is back again, 8 July, at Ronnie Scott’s upstairs bar as Renato D’Aiello’s special guest.
 Saxophonist Renato and his band have a regular Monday night fixture at Ronnie’s featuring a top UK/European singer.

 Renato and Louise have been playing music together (see photo from 1996).
 For their July date, they will feature the music of hard-bop pianist and composer, Horace Silver: with his: Song for My Father, Tokyo Blues, Pretty Eyes, Peace, amongst a few others.
 In true jazz fashion we won’t know what song’s coming next or who might be sitting in.
-But you can be sure to hear exciting music made in the moment!
+But you can be sure …Read more